Aaliyah: Achievements

-At the 2001 MTV Video Music Awards, Aaliyah was honored by Janet Jackson, Missy Elliott, Timbaland, Ginuwine and her brother, Rashad, who all paid tribute to her.
+At the 2001 MTV Video Music Awards, Aaliyah was honored by Janet Jackson, Missy Elliott, Timbaland, Ginuwine, and her brother Rashad, all of whom paid tribute to her.
 Also during 2001, the United States Social Security Administration ranked the name Aaliyah as one of the 100 most popular names for newborn girls.
-In 2003, Aaliyah was ranked as one of "The Top 40 Women of the Video Era" in VH1's The Greatest series.
-Also, in 2003 in memory of Aaliyah, the Entertainment Industry Foundation created the Aaliyah Memorial Fund to donate money raised to charities she supported.
+In 2003, she was ranked as one of "The Top 40 Women of the Video Era" in VH1's The Greatest series.
+Also in 2003, the Entertainment Industry Foundation created the Aaliyah Memorial Fund in her memory to donate money raised to charities she supported.
 In 2008, she was ranked at number 18 on BET's "Top 25 Dancers of All Time".
-In December 2009, Billboard ranked Aaliyah at number 70 on its Top Artists of the Decade, while her album Aaliyah was ranked at number 181 on the magazine's Top 200 Albums of the Decade.
+In December 2009, Billboard ranked her at number 70 on its Top Artists of the Decade, while her album Aaliyah was ranked at number 181 on the magazine's Top 200 Albums of the Decade.
 In 2010, Billboard listed her as the tenth most successful female R&B artist of the past 25 years, and 27th most successful R&B artist overall.
 In 2011, Essence ranked her at number 14 on its 50 Most Influential R&B Starts list.
 In 2012, VH1 ranked her number 48 on their "Greatest Women in Music".
 In 2014, NME ranked her at number 18 on its 100 most influential artist list.
 In August 2018, Billboard ranked Aaliyah at number 47 on their Top 60 Female Artists of All-Time list.
 In 2020, the publication included her on its list of the 100 Greatest Music Video Artists of All Time.
 Rolling Stone ranked her at number 40 on their 200 Best Singers of All Time list.
 In September 2023, she was inducted into the National Rhythm & Blues Hall of Fame.
-In March 2025, Billboard ranked Aaliyah at number 47 on its Top 100 Women Artists of the 21st Century list.
-In June the publication ranked her at number 40 on its the "75 Best R&B Artists of All Time" list.
+In March 2025, Billboard ranked her at number 47 on its Top 100 Women Artists of the 21st Century list.
+In June 2025, the publication ranked her at number 40 on its the "75 Best R&B Artists of All Time" list.